 For contractors who have contracts of over $50,000, the bond must remain on file until all taxes have been paid out for that specific construction project (which could be beyond the two-year term requirement).

 Once you have submitted your bond application and completed payment, Jet will file the original signed and sealed surety bond with the ADOR and send you a copy.
 Jet also gives you the option to have the original bond sent to you directly if you'd like to file the bond yourself.
 The bond and any additional paperwork should be mailed to the address below.

 Phoenix, AZ 85038-9032

-For those initially applying for an Arizona transaction privilege tax license, the application is required to be submitted as a hard copy to the AZDOR mailing address above.
-Once pre-approved, the AZDOR will issue you a TPT license number.
+For those initially applying for an Arizona transaction privilege tax license, the application is required to be submitted as a hard copy to the ADOR mailing address above.
+Once pre-approved, the ADOR will issue you a TPT license number.
 This unique number is required to be listed on your Contractor Taxpayer Bond form, so this step must be completed before the bond application process with Jet may be completed (the filing of the bond will complete the approval process of your TPT license).
-If you are already licensed, but unsure what your TPT license number is, contact the AZDOR at 602-255-3381.
+If you are already licensed, but unsure what your TPT license number is, contact the ADOR at 602-255-3381.

-Once your bond has fulfilled the AZDOR’s two-year activation term and/or payment of all tax requirements, Jet can cancel your bond immediately!
+Once your bond has fulfilled the ADOR’s two-year activation term and/or payment of all tax requirements, Jet can cancel your bond immediately!
 The bond is continuous, so you will need to request a cancellation in writing.
-Upon receiving your cancellation request (via email is fine), Jet will send the AZDOR a written cancellation notice.
+Upon receiving your cancellation request (via email is fine), Jet will send the ADOR a written cancellation notice.
 Liability of the bond will be released by the Department within 30 days of receiving the bond termination notice.